VincenzoPaternoster/E-commerce-sales-analysis/README.md

 # 📌 E-commerce sales analysis
-A mid-size European e-commerce wants to improve sales performance and customer retention.
+A mid-size e-commerce wants to improve sales performance and customer retention.

 This project analyses an AI-generated e-commerce dataset from 2024 with the goal of practising the complete data analysis workflow — from data cleaning to final business insights.
 Throughout the project, I applied: